jinghuazhao/PW-pipeline/README.md

 ### Output

-The output will be Excel workbook containing results from various software.
+The output will be available from individual directories named after the software you choose, and in case all software are used the output will also be an Excel workbook containing results from them.

 ## EXAMPLE